NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Shock resistant internal construction helps mitigate vibration and contact chattering, while a sliding latch mechanism mechanically maintains the contacts in the OFF state after actuation.

-Close-up of a teach pendant showing a touchscreen interface with autonomy status indicators and a red emergency stop pushbutton mounted on the side of the housing.
+Close-up of a teach pendant with a touchscreen interface and a side-mounted red emergency stop button.

 Concept image of a dedicated autonomous vehicle platform showing a sensor-equipped vehicle with 360-degree awareness visualization and an interior cabin without traditional driver controls.